nix1947/bashcheatsheet/snippets/conditional.md

 	echo "$x and $y are not equal" fi

-# Program that implement if elif and else
+# Program that implements if elif and else conditional clause

 if [ -e "$HOME/.vimrc" ]
 then
-	echo "vimrc file exist"
+	echo "vimrc file exists"

 	if [ -L "$HOME/.vimrc" ]
 	then